samreynoldsmath/PuncturedFEM/README.md

 - **NSF RTG grant DMS-2136228**

 ## Disclaimers
-- This code is intended to serve as a prototype, and has not necessarily been optimized for performance.
+This package is an experimental prototype.
+- It is unlikely to be suitable for production use.
-- This project is under heavy development, which may result to changes in to the API.
-Consult the examples for the latest suggested usage.
+- It is under heavy development, which may sometimes result in breaking changes.

-## License
+## License (GPLv3)
 Copyright (C) 2022 - 2024, Jeffrey S. Ovall and Samuel E. Reynolds.

 This program is free software: you can redistribute it and/or modify it